-- iii) The SGPA and CGPA shall be rounded off to 2 decimal points. - 13.
-Award of Class: After a student satisfies all the requirements prescribed for the completion of the Degree and becomes eligible for the award of B. Tech Degree by JNTUH, he/she shall be placed in one of the following four classes (the marks awarded are from the aggregate marks secured for the 200 credits):
+- iii) The SGPA and CGPA shall be rounded off to 2 decimal points. - 14.
+Award of Class: After a student satisfies all the requirements prescribed for the completion of the Degree and becomes eligible for the award of B. Tech Degree by JNTUH, he/she shall be placed in one of the following four classes based on CGPA secured from the 192 credits.

-Class Awarded CGPA Secured 13.1 First Class With Distinction CGPA ≥ 8.00 with no F or below grade/ detention anytime during the programme 13.2 First Class CGPA ≥ 8.00 with rest of the clauses of 13.1 not satisfied 13.3 First Class CGPA e" 6.50 and CGPA < 8.00 13.4 Second Class CGPA e" 5.50 and CGPA < 6.50 13.5 Pass Class CGPA e" 5.00 and CGPA < 5.50
+Class Awarded CGPA Secured 14.1 First Class With CGPA≥ 8.00 with no F or below grade/ Distinction detention anytime during the programme 14.2 First Class CGPA ≥ 8.00 with rest of the clauses of 14.1 not satisfied 14.3 First Class CGPA ≥ 6.50 and CGPA < 8.00 14.4 Second Class CGPA ≥ 5.50 and CGPA < 6.50 14.5 Pass Class CGPA ≥ 5.00 and CGPA < 5.50

-- 14. Withholding of Results: If the student has not paid dues to the Institute/ University, or if any case of indiscipline is pending against the student, the result of the student (for that Semester) may be withheld and the student will not be allowed to go into the next semester.
-The award or issue of the Degree may also be withheld in such cases. - 15.
-Transfer of students from the Constituent Colleges of JNTUH or from other Colleges/ Universities: Transfer of students from the Constituent Colleges of JNTUH or from other Colleges/ Universities shall be considered only on case-to-case basis by the Academic Council of the Institute. - 16.
-Transitory Regulations: Students who have discontinued or have been detained for want of attendance, or who have failed after having undergone the Degree Programme, may be considered eligible for readmission/reregistration to the same or equivalent subjects as and when they are offered.
+- 15. Withholding of Results: If the student has not paid dues to the Institute/ University, or if any case of indiscipline is pending against the student, the result of the student (for that Semester) may be withheld and the student will not be allowed to go into the next semester.
+The award or issue of the Degree may also be withheld in such cases. - 16.
+Transfer of students from the Constituent Colleges of JNTUH or from other Colleges/ Universities: Transfer of students from the Constituent Colleges of JNTUH or from other Colleges/ Universities shall be considered only on case-to-case basis by the Academic Council of the Institute. - 17.
+Transitory Regulations: Students who have discontinued or have been detained for want of attendance, or who have failed after having undergone the Degree Programme, may be considered eligible for readmission/re-registration to the same or equivalent subjects as and when they are offered.

-17. General Rules
+18. General Rules

-- The academic regulations should be read as a whole for the purpose of any interpretation. - b) In the case of any doubt or ambiguity in the interpretation of the above rules, the decision of the Academic Council is final. - In case of any error in the above rules and regulations, the decision of the Academic Council is final. - d) The college may change or amend the academic regulations or syllabi at any time and the changes or amendments made shall be applicable to all the students with effect from the dates notified by the college.
+- a) The academic regulations should be read as a whole for the purpose of any interpretation. - b) In the case of any doubt or ambiguity in the interpretation of the above rules, the decision of the Academic Council is final.

+- c) In case of any error in the above rules and regulations, the decision of the Academic Council is final. - d) The college may change or amend the academic regulations or syllabi at any time and the changes or amendments made shall be applicable to all the students with effect from the dates notified by the college.